 1) Design and effective implementation of appropriate competition law and policy regimes in developing countries and economies in transition

-In order to achieve this objective, UNCTAD provides technical assistance to developing countries and economies in transition in formulating and effectively enforcing competition laws and policies for development.
+In order to achieve this objective, UNCTAD provides technical assistance to developing countries and economies in transition to formulate and effectively enforce competition laws and policies for development.

-Under this research area, the focus will be on how to design and enforce competition laws and policies such that they are effective tools for economic development.
-Attention will be paid to recent developments in the formulation and enforcement of competition laws and policies in developing economies and economies in transition.
-Potential activities may include the conduct of sector-specific studies and training and capacity building on handling case law for newly established competition agencies.
+Under this research area, the focus will be on methods to design and enforce competition laws and policies, such that they are effective tools for economic development.
+Particular attention will be paid to recent developments in the formulation and enforcement of competition laws and policies in developing economies and economies in transition.
+Potential activities may include the conduct of sector-specific studies, and training and capacity building on case law handling for newly established competition agencies.

 2) The role of competition law and policy and consumer protection in economic and social development and poverty reduction

 Under this topic, the focus will be on collecting and assessing evidence on the contribution of competition law and policy to development including the achievement of the Millennium Development Goals.
-This will also involve examining the potential tensions or complementarities that may exist between competition and consumer protection laws and policies and other development policies such as industrial policy and trade policy.
-Suggested activities will include the conduct of empirical research, compilation of case studies or conduct of surveys to measure the impact of competition law and policy.
+This will also involve examining the potential tensions or complementarities that may exist between competition and consumer protection laws and policies and other development policies, such as industrial and trade policies.
+Potential activities may include the conduct of empirical research, compilation of case studies or conduct of surveys to measure the impact of competition law and policy.

 3) Regional and international cooperation in the enforcement of competition law and policy and consumer protection